-The Colcannon recipe and the Dublin coddle recipe are two of the traditional Irish foods made from Irish potato recipes.
+I learned how to make a Colcannon recipe and the Dublin coddle which are two of the traditional Irish recipes made made their popular potatoes.

 The first recipe is my version; like all recipes, each person has their own way of preparing them.
 This one is my favorite; I prefer the kale over the cabbage and I love the sausage with the mashed potatoes.
 (I have to say the potatoes and cabbage are also very good.)
 It seems that all the traditional Irish recipes of this dish contain potatoes and some kind of greens.
 From these basic ingredients, many other ingredients can be added and the preparation can vary.
 I start mine with a delicious mashed potato recipe.
 I have never tasted this dish made by an Irishman, but I do think mine is delicious!

 I don’t know about you, but I love anything with potatoes in it whether it is Irish appetizers, lamb stew or even Irish cookies.
-Every Irish meal must have Irish potato recipes.
+Every Irish meal must have Irish potatoes.
 I could be Irish!
 The Germans are like that too.
 Mom use to say if she had a little meat and lots of potatoes, she could always cook a meal.
 I think this is so true.
-The Dublin coddle recipe, like the colcannon recipe, has been a favorite in Ireland for many generations.
+I learned how to make the colcannon recipe before the Dublin coddle, but both have been favorites in Ireland for many generations.
 It is like an Irish stew but usually made with sausage, ham or a combination of pork.
 It is seasoned with onions and of course it must have lots of chopped potatoes.
-These hot dishes, especially thick hot Irish stew recipes are a welcome sight on cold damp days.
+These hot dishes, especially thick hot Irish stews are a welcome sight on cold damp days.

 Preheat oven to 350F degrees.